vrasneur/pyfasttext/README.md

 #### Show fastText version

-As there is no version number in fastText, we use the fastText commit hash as a substitute.
+As there is no version number in fastText, we use the fastText commit hash (from `HEAD`) as a substitute.

 ```python
 >>> import pyfasttext